Covid 19 coronavirus: Ashley Bloomfield - Nine new cases of Covid-19 today

-There are nine new confirmed cases of Covid-19 to report today, all from the Auckland cluster.
+Nine new confirmed cases of Covid-19 were reported today, all from the Auckland cluster.

 Seven of them are linked to the cluster.

 Four are still under investigation, including two of the new ones announced today.
 They are all believed to be linked to the cluster, however.

 Eighty-six people linked to the cluster, including 36 positive cases, have been moved into quarantine.